AkimBerreqia/OC-projet-Akim-Louis/README.md

 *You will find all the steps to get access to the Unity Project.*

-*This process is based on the YouTube video bellow :*
+*This process is based on this YouTube video :*
 [How to Use GitHub to Collaborate in Unity in ONLY 10 MINUTES](https://youtu.be/pNUdu-6ZNBg?si=P6tqzzrNXuBeloXM)

 1. [Install Unity Hub](https://unity.com/download)